 Yes.
 The drivers of the trains have to obey the signals which are modelled on the same principle as the 'big' railway.
 They are an essential part of the safety systems that we use to ensure that your ride is safe.

 We are a model engineering society at heart and we open to the public on, usually, 7 times year.
-The money that we raise from providing rides is ploughed back into our site to improve and extend the track and, for 2013, a new locomotive and coaches.
-Generally speaking we are not able to accommodate requests to hold private events for non-members of the Society.
+The money that we raise from providing rides is ploughed back into our site to improve and extend the track.
+Currently we are offering up to six 'private party' bookings per year.
+See the Private Parties section.

 Our railway supports 3 different gauges of track (the gauge is the spacing between the rails).
 Our track works with engines that have wheels that are spaced at either 3½", 5" or 7¼".
 The recently added extension only supports the larger two gauges.